DelaiRz/PHP-C---JunkCodeGenerator/README.md

 ========================

 This is a C++ junkcode class generator, which will generate random classes with nonesense.
-It's written in PHP, so you can host it on your webserver if you want!
+It's written in PHP, so you can host it on your webserver if you want! cheeky I know.
-Cheeky I know.

 See example.php or example.cpp for the usage and results.